| Activities

 Chair and the Faculty of Law of McGill University is part of a Series on

-* The Role of the Judge in a Country in Transition.
+the 40th anniversary of the signature of the Elysée Treaty. | * The Role of the Judge in a Country in Transition.
 Lecture by Radmila Dicici, Judge of the District

 Court of Belgrade, organised by the IES in collaboration with the Faculty